Jujie-YANG/VizDoom_Deep_RL/Group_meeting_logs.md

     Corresponding possible solutions:

     1. Use command lines to operate the game
-    2. Try basic scenario first (Or similarly, degrade the difficulty level your chosen scenario)
+    2. Try basic scenario first (Or similarly, degrade the difficulty level of your chosen scenario)

 - The other three: